daytonaio/enterprise-docs/src/content/docs/usage/workspaces.md

 Administrators can set limits on the number of Workspaces that each user can pin.

+1. Locate the Workspace you want to pin.
-1. Click the pin icon next to your Workspace name to pin a Workspace.
+2. Click the pin icon next to your Workspace name to pin a Workspace.

 Once pinned, the Workspace will be protected from deletion until you manually unpin it or reach the maximum number of pins allowed by your administrator.